 - Dwarf Forest

 The Dwarf forest ecosystem is located at around 910 m (3,000 ft) and composes the smallest sub-region in El Yunque.
 The forest is characterized by a variation of vegetation that is only found in Puerto Rico.

 The vegetation shows stunted growth in which the diameter of the trunk is widened and the number of leaves on the branches is lower than expected.
 Other specific factors that affect the growth of this sub-region are the high level of acidity and poor water runoff from the soil.

-Although many species have adapted to these harsh environments, five species are frequent in the dwarf forest: Ocotea spathulata Tabebuia rigida, Calyptranthes krugii, Eugenia borinquensis and Calycogonium squamulosum.
-The other abundant type of plants in the dwarf forest are epiphytes.
+Although many species have adapted to these harsh environments, five species frequent the dwarf forest: Ocotea spathulata Tabebuia rigida, Calyptranthes krugii, Eugenia borinquensis and Calycogonium squamulosum.
+Another abundant type of plants in the dwarf forest are epiphytes.

 The characteristic of having a widened tree trunk is ideal for epiphytes that require a host to live.
 Therefore, a substantial amount of epiphytic plants have cemented their existence in the flora of El Yunque, specifically in the dwarf forest due to the moisture, precipitation and protection from the sun.

 Although the El Yunque National Forest is one of the smallest forests in the U.S. National Forest System (roughly 11,300 ha or 28,000 acres), it is one of the most biologically diverse areas that the agency manages.